+Date Received Method Name Address Comment Response

+Accentu TABLE 1: CRASH, INJURY AND INJURY COST REDUCTIONS FROM CONVERSION OF SOUTHERN CONNECTOR INTERSECTIONS FROM SIGNALS TO ROUNDABOUTS AND ONE RIGHT-TURN ONLY INTERSECTION

+Crash Categories Total with Signals Total as Roundabout Roundabouts % Reduction

+Total Crashes

+Per Year 10 7.5 25 Per Decade 100 75 25

+8

+Injuries Per year 6.8 0.6 90

+Per Decade 68 6 90

+Disabling Injuries

+Per year 3.5 0.4 90

+Per Decade 35 3.2 90

+Roundabout Reduction Crashes Injuries

+Per year 2.5 6.2 Per Decade 25 62

+Reduction Value

-Date Received Method Name Address Comment Response TABLE 1: CRASH, INJURY AND INJURY COST REDUCTIONS FROM CONVERSION OF SOUTHERN CONNECTOR INTERSECTIONS FROM SIGNALS TO ROUNDABOUTS AND ONE RIGHT-TURN ONLY INTERSECTION Crash Categories Total with Signals Total as Roundabout Total Crashes Per Year 10 7.5 25 Per Decade 100 75 25 Injuries Per year 6.8 0.6 90 Per Decade 68 6 90 Disabling Injuries Per year 3.5 0.4 90 Per Decade 35 3.2 90 Roundabout ReductionCrashesInjuriesPer year2.56.2Per Decade2562 Reduction ValuePer Decade\$169,000\$2.26 Million (excludes fatals) With two twenty-something sons living two blocks from the Pine Street/Lakeside Avenue intersection, you can be sure that as a parent, their safety in moving through this intersection and the Southern Connector is of concern to this writer.
-Research reported in 2005 by the University of California at Berkeley stated engineering evaluation of existing and potential signal technology found a minimum of 50 percent increase in vehicle crashes in the best signal concept compared to stop and/or yield intersections, further confirming the huge benefit conveyed by roundabout conversion of any type of intersections.
-There are a number of factors bringing into question both the quality and integrity of information provided the Mayor and Council for consideration.
-Clearly it appears the Mayor and Council were poorly served by City staff and paid consultants regarding the recommended roundabout option on the Southern Connector project.
-Before going into "integrity factors," consider the powerful new roundabout technology and the dreadful price Burlington and neighboring citizens pay for the obsolete stop signal technology, a technology being abandoned wholesale.
-Surely the Mayor and Council are fully aware of the New York Department of Transportation (NYDOT) abandonment statewide early last year of stop lights and it investing only in roundabouts.
-Since roundabouts drop pedestrian and car occupant injuries by about 90 percent (see the Insurance Institute for Highway Safety study and its website "Q and A" on roundabouts) the NYDOT feared that in spite of the protection of sovereign immunity, lawsuits arising from injuries an tows stop lights would lead to judgments for negligence against the State.
-As the Mayor and council are also well aware - and a US Supreme Court decision last month again affirmed - sovereign immunity in negligence suits enjoyed by the State under the U.S. Constitution does not extend to lower level jurisdictions including cities and towns.
-The stop light cost in Burli
+Per Decade \$160,000 \$2.26 Million (excludes fatals)

+With two twenty-something sons living two blocks from the Pine Street/Lakeside Avenue intersection, yo can be sure that as a parent, their safety in moving through this intersection and the Southern Connector is a concern to this writer.
+Research reported in 2005 by the University of California at Berkeley state engineering evaluation of existing and potential signal technology found a minimum of 50 percent increas in vehicle crashes in the best signal concept compared to stop and/or yield intersections, further confirming the huge benefit conveyed by roundabout conversion of any type of intersections.
+There are a number of factors bringing into question both the quality and integrity of information provide the Mayor and Council for consideration.
+Clearly it appears the Mayor and Council were poorly served be City staff and paid consultants regarding the recommended roundabout technology and the dreadfiprice Burlington and neighboring citizens pay for the obsolete stop signal technology, a technology bein abandoned wholesale.
+Surely the Mayor and Council are fully aware of the New York Department of Transportation (NYDOT) abandonment statewide early last year of stop lights and it investing only iroundabouts.
+Since roundabouts drop pedestrian and car occupant injuries by about 90 percent (see the surfue for heighway Safety study and its website "Q and A" on roundabouts) the NYDOT feare that in spite of the protection of sovereign immunity, lawsuits arising from injuries at new stop lights woull lead to judgments for negligence against the State.
+As the Mayor and council are also well aware - and a U Supreme Court decision last month again affirmed - sovereign immunity in negligence suits enjoyed by the state under the U.S. Constitution does not extend to lower level jurisdictions including cities and towns.
+The stop light cost in Burlington for all users of intersections comes in the form of dead bodies.
+In 2000 Burlington businessmen Charles Burch riding his bicycle was struck and ki of d e g d y or ll g f n e d d S e 4, T n 1, g d n